nmpotential/golang-temperature-converter-cli/README.md

 In this project, we built a command line application which has the functionality to parse CLI arguments and reads keyboard inputs from the terminal in Go.

-# How to: Build a CLI app that parses CLI arguments and reads keyboard inputs from the terminal in Go
+## How to: Build a CLI app that parses CLI arguments and reads keyboard inputs from the terminal in Go

-# 1. Declare variables needed for possible input, expected output and error output
+### 1. Declare variables needed for expected input and expected/unexpected output
-- How is the app supposed to work?????
+- [ ] Outline how the app supposed to work and put in README.md(this will be updated as functionality and implementation are refined):

+- [ ] What are expected inputs:

-- What are inputs/output of app
+- [ ] What are expected outputs:

+- [ ] Finally, declare variables needed for expected/unexpected input and expected/unexpected
-- What do we need in between input -> output
+output (Hint: Think about what we need in between input -> output):

-# Temperature Converter CLI Example
+### Example: Temperature Converter CLI

-- **How is the app supposed to work:**
+- [x] Outline how the apps supposed to work:
-*User enters value and unit of temperature and then app converts temperature between Fahrenheit and Celsius.*
+        - *User enters value and unit of temperature and then app prints out converted temperature between Fahrenheit and Celsius.*

+- [x] What are the expected inputs:
+        - Value and unit of temperature

+- [x] What are the expected outputs of the app:
+        - Value of temperature in converted unit

+- [x] Finally, declare variables needed for expected/unexpected input and expected/unexpected output (Hint: Think about what we need in between input -> output):

 ```
 package main

-var originUnit string	// Input
+var originUnit string	// Expected Input
 var originValue float64	// Input

 var shouldConvertAgain string //Output